reichlab/decisions/project-posters/hub-dashboard/hub-dashboard.md

  - be customizable wrt to theme
  - automatically be built when a modeling round closes
  - be built on demand
- - does not require knowledge of anything more than Markdown or YAML
+ - does not require knowledge of anything more than Markdown, YAML, and GitHub Workflows
  - render equations
  - be independent from a hub